 Creative Director

-Creative Directors are charged to create beautiful imagery and graphics while ensuring the brand’s guidelines and preferences are met.
-Not to mention, all creative elements are passed through this person to maintain quality control and be sure the agency’s best work is being produced.
+Creative directors are charged with creating beautiful imagery and graphics while ensuring the brand’s guidelines and preferences are met.
+Not to mention, all creative elements are passed through this person to maintain quality control and ensure the agency’s best work is being produced.

 Graphic Designer

-Graphic Designers are the implementers of the Creative Director’s vision and then some.
-Branding projects and social media graphics take shape at the hands of the Graphic Designer.
+Branding projects and social media graphics take shape at the hands of the graphic designer.
 Imagery, icons, and motion graphics for website and email use are developed using this person’s tools and vision.

 Visual Designer & Developer

-Visual designers and developers work similarly to Graphic Designers in that they create visually appealing elements on web pages and emails.
-In fact, our Visual Designer and Developer designed the layout for this very blog page to ensure it flowed properly and provided a visual that was easily digestible.
+Visual designers and developers work similarly to graphic designers in that they create visually appealing elements on web pages and emails.
+In fact, our visual designer and developer designed the layout for this very blog page to ensure it flows properly and provides a visual that’s easily digestible.

 Project Manager